 This proposed nomenclature is used to describe a spectrum of inflammatory diseases.
 This continuum of conditions can be classified as autoimmune, autoinflammatory or an overlapping combination.
 Additionally, patients suffering from such IMIDs are predisposed by their genetic heritage.
 IMID is an umbrella term because it encompasses two branching subcategories: autoinflammatory and autoimmune.
 These subcategories aren’t restrictive, however, many of the more familiar (i.e. Celiac, Crohn’s, Lupus, RA) autoimmune diseases fall within these classifications along the spectrum.

 First, some essential background on the normal functioning of your body’s immune systems, both Innate and Adaptive (or acquired).

 Innate immunity is the body’s first line of defense against foreign pathogens.
-Think of them as the bouncers of a club, screening people before they enter, or removing them when they misbehave.
+For example, they’re like the bouncers of a club, screening people before they enter, or removing them when they misbehave.
 However, instead of large muscles and brute strength, their defense tactics consist of cellular and biochemical mechanisms that are poised to respond rapidly to infections.
 Our innate immune systems are inherited from our evolutionary ancestors going back at least half a billion years.
-We share many of these mechanisms with distant forms of life like jellyfish, molluscs and worms.
-Some mechanisms of innate immunity have evolved to deal with molecules common to groups of related microbes (e.g., lipopolysaccharides (LPS) of gram-negative bacteria detected by Toll-like receptors) and do not distinguish finer differences between microbes.
+Similarly, we share many of these mechanisms with distant forms of life like jellyfish, molluscs and worms.
+Eventually, some mechanisms of innate immunity have evolved to deal with molecules common to groups of related microbes (e.g., lipopolysaccharides (LPS) of gram-negative bacteria detected by Toll-like receptors) and do not distinguish finer differences between microbes.
 Other mechanisms are even more general, serving to prevent any pathogen from entering the body.